K4stetas/cw-vending-machine/README.md

 There are two messages supported by vending machine smart contract:

 __GetItem__ { category } - removes 1 snack of the passed category.
-All users can use this message.

-Three categories can be passed as parameter:
+All users can use this message.\nThree categories can be passed as parameter:
 * _"chocolate bar"_
 * _"water bottle"_
 * _"chips packet"_